 Assets

 The NTS is controlled and configured using a variety of assets including compressors, valves and regulators.
 All ‘controllable’ assets present a risk that they may not respond to control actions from our Control Room.
 Although processes are in place to mitigate this risk, and occurrences are rare, it remains a possibility.
 Due to their significant complexity, and associated safety, monitoring and ancillary systems, response failures or trips (either failure to start or unforeseen shutdown whilst running) are more common in compressors.
 In addition to this, instances of failures to start, or trips, can be exacerbated by operating assets in a mode which is different to that for which they were designed.
-For example, most the compressors on the NTS were designed to operate to allow bulk transportation of gas across the country, from north to south.
+For example, most of the compressors on the NTS were designed to operate to allow bulk transportation of gas across the country, from north to south.
 This required, steady, continuous running.
 Given changes in NTS supply and demand behaviour, compressors are now required to operate much more flexibly, with quick increases, and decreases, in output.

 Effects of a compressor trip